 Fee contribution means test and income limits

 The rules for this means test are the same as for student grants at undergraduate level.
 However, the family income limits are different.
-The income limits for eligibility for a postgraduate fee contribution in 2015/2016 are set out in the table below.

 Back to Education Allowance

 - Undergraduate students